A general approach to enhance slope limiters on non-uniform rectilinear grids: Review of MUSCL and Case study

-Here $F^L$ is any first-order numerical flux $F^L_{i+1/2} = F(u_i,u_{i+1})$, obtained from an exact or approximated Riemann solver; and $F^H$ designates a high-order flux.
-The multiplier $\varphi$ defined at the cell face $x_{i+1/2}$ is thusly a switch between the high-order flux and the low-order flux, and hence called flux limiter.
+Here $F^L$ is any first-order numerical flux $F^L_{i+1/2} = F(u_i,u_{i+1})$; and $F^H$ designates a second-order numerical flux.
+The flux limiters $\varphi$ are defined at the cell faces, and they make the solution-adapted transition from low-order flux to second-order flux possible.
 Typically, $\varphi_{i+1/2}$ is a function of another local smoothness monitor defined at cell faces $\theta_{i+1/2}$

-where the absence of the subscript of $\varphi$ in the right hand side, again, highlights the practice that the uniform flux limiter is employed everywhere.

-In order to preserve high-order spatial accuracy, a sufficient condition is $\varphi_{i+1/2}=1$ for linear data (linearity preserving); in the case of uniform grids, this condition often reduces to
+where the absence of the subscript of $\varphi()$ again highlights the practice that a single flux limiter is utilized everywhere.
+A sufficient condition to preserve second-order spatial accuracy is $\varphi_{i+1/2}=1$ for linear data (linearity preserving), which leads to